The Origins of the Saxophone

 Who invented the saxophone?

-The saxophone is only a few instruments in wide use today known to be invented by a single individual.
-His name is Adolphe Sax: that is why it is called the saxophone.
+The saxophone is one of the few instruments widely used today known to be invented by a single individual.
+His name was Adolphe Sax: that is why it is called the saxophone.

 A metal woodwind?

-The saxophone has always been made of brass since it was first invented.
+Since it was first invented, the saxophone has always been made of brass.
 Because of the principles by which it produces sound, however, it is classified as a woodwind, much like the clarinet and flute.